cbotman/dear-automaton/README.md

 # Elementary, Dear Automaton

 Python is the de facto ✨💡🤖 _language of science_ 🔬🧪✨.
-As a self-directed learning exercise, I'm working on this Python implementation of an [elementary cellular automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
+As a self-directed learning exercise, I'm working on this Python implementation of the 255 [elementary cellular automatons](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).

 The current implementation stores and manipulates state as a string, which is assumedly inefficient.
 Once I've finished with other bits and bobs, I'll compare the performance of this to using integer arrays or bytes.